gcassel/Modular-Organizing-Terminology/compound-terms/milestone.md

 #### Notes

-This is a placeholder definition which needs some work.
+*Completing* an objective is a milestone, although milestones often focus upon intermediary stages of partial completion.